 The Office of the Registrar is charged with maintaining accurate records of class enrollment.
 Faculty Attendance Verification and Final Grade Reporting serve two important purposes.
 One purpose is to ensure that college records are accurate and complete and that faculty have reliable class lists on which to post student grades at the end of the term.
 The reporting may also trigger information about financial aid implications.
 The second purpose is to comply with state and federal regulations regarding financial assistance.
 All faculty are required to report attendance and final grades according to procedures and schedules defined by the Office of Academic Affairs and the Records Office.
-Each session, a memo is sent to all faculty notifying them of the deadlines and procedures for reporting attendance and final grades.
+Each session, a memo is sent to all faculty from their department chair notifying them of the deadlines and procedures for reporting attendance and final grades.

 Questions about these processes may be directed to your chairperson or the Records Office at (386) 506-3463.

-It is good practice, however, to take attendance routinely throughout the semester.
+It is good practice to take attendance routinely throughout the semester.
 Many faculty members link student class attendance to the grading policy in the course to emphasize the importance of being in class.
 This practice, too, is beneficial, but the link must be clearly articulated in the written course syllabus.

 (a) Verifying Attendance – All Faculty